AndrewFasano/DPA/lectures/L11/slice.md

 Unlike static slices, dynamic slices can ignore untaken branches which simplifies analysis of results.

-Precisely capturing a minimal dynamic slice can be difficult.
+Finding a statement-minimal dynamic slice is undecidable.

 ## Dynamic slice example: X=-1
 ```